Good Documentation Practices SOP

 Scope:

-This standard operating procedure is applicable to all departments involved in documentation activities throughout the facility of the Pharmaceutical Company.
+This standard operating procedure applies to all departments involved in documentation activities throughout the facility of the Pharmaceutical Company.

 Responsibility: